Villy Tichkova

 Growing up without a television I danced, read stories and poetry and dreamt of becoming a writer.
 I was eight years old when the communism ended in Bulgaria.

-I live in Bath with tree westies and dance is my choice of therapy.
+I am an Open Floor Teacher and dance is my choice of therapy.

 The Long Story